 My Adventure Through Our Family Tree Branches

 For over 50 years my Dad researched both his and my Mom's family tree branches - and loved every minute of it!
-Trying to fulfill the promise I made him the last month of his life, I have spent the past two years continuing where he left off - finding out about all the many family members who came before us, from the many branches of our family trees.
-The histories will be published as my Dad always wanted, but there are so many people and stories that I just couldn't wait to share with my very large extended family.
-And I know that's why he worked so hard - to tell the stories for generations to come!
-So I'm starting this blog on my Mom's family, to share the stories and show the pictures of the people who came before us, and whose lives and choices brought us here . . . our families.
+Trying to fulfill the promise I made him the last month of his life, I have spent the past four years continuing where he left off - finding out about all the many family members who came before us, from the many branches of our family trees.
+The histories will still be published as my Dad always wanted.
+But what he wanted most was to share the stories of the people who came before us - the places they lived, the cultures of the times, the families they created, and the circumstances - good and bad - that would one day lead to us, their descendants.
+These are the stories of my Mom's families. . . .

 Surnames in this Blog